sruggier/rust-disruptor/README.md

  * If possible, a safe API to allow parallel consumers mutable access to separate parts of the data, using reflection to verify safety at runtime before running the pipeline
- * Add more unit tests in general
+ * More unit tests in general
- * Add a more diverse set of performance tests
- * Implement some performance tests in Rust's built-in benchmark framework